Using AWS AppSync Private APIs - AWS AppSync GraphQL

 4. Configure the rest of the options, review your API's data, then choose Create.

-Creating an interface endpoint for AWS AppSync
+Creating interface endpoints for AWS AppSync

-You can create an interface endpoint for AWS AppSync using either the Amazon VPC console or the AWS Command Line Interface (AWS CLI).
-For more information, see Creating an interface endpoint in the Amazon VPC User Guide.
+You can create interface endpoints for AWS AppSync using either the Amazon VPC console or the AWS Command Line Interface (AWS CLI).
+Depending on your use case, you may need to create one or both endpoint types:

 Console